 The second act opens upon a dark scene in Gogol's house-the color scheme of ochre and black, with tall chairs and a capacious fireplace, and the Russian black eagle everywhere.
+Demidoff, the Charla-

+NORWICH, CONN.-RECORD

+OCT 31 1898

+AMUSEMENTS.

-Demidoff, the Sharla- NORVICH, CONN.-RECORD tan, is throwing dice and winning in a dream, and when he wakes he sings "A Son of a Seventh Son," which has a pleas-ant swing.
-Klein's entry in woman's dress created loud laughter; then came Miss Bergen in a lovely costume of white silk accompanied by Stanley; and their duct was followed by the first march in the piece a baby song by Hopper and Miss Judson, which was very clever and was several times redemanded.
-Some Gounod-like church music follows at the wedding and there is a brilliant procession of bridesmaids and groomsmen in blue and white, and the strains turn adroitly to a waltz.
-Mr. Hopper and Miss Bergen then have one of the most taking things in the opera, "Nothing Like Am-monia," with sneezing chorus.
-There is a questette, "The Guilty Man," with some massive music, and the finale is a true Sonsa march, with plenty of thunder and brass, and the curtain falls amid an uproar in the audience.
+outras short "The Charlatan."
+Quite a good-sized audience saw De Wolf Hopper's new comic opera, "The Charlatan," presented at the Broadway theatre Saturday night.
+Like Sousa and Klein's "El Capitan," there is little to commend in "The Charlatan," either in book or libretto, and it certainly is a long distance from being the artistic success claimed for it.
+Hopper, as usual, was funny and by his eccentricities contributed to the evening's pleasure.
+None of the numbers assigned to Nellie Bergen was worthy and her delightful voice was consequently not heard to advantage.
+Edmund Stanley was a picturesque prince and sang very sweetly when he kept the key.
+Alfred Klein, as Jelikoff, was very good and Alice Judson performed in sprightly fash- The opera was beautifully set, the gowns being rich and handsome and the scenery picturesque.
+The chorus was strong and well drilled.
+The audience took little pleasure in the musical nun bers of the piece. tan, is throwing dice and winning in a dream, and when he wakes he sings "A Son of a Seventh Son," which has a pleas-ant swing.
+Klein's entry in woman's dress created loud laughter; then came Miss Bergen in a lovely costume of white silk accompanied by Stanley; and their duet was followed by the first march in the piece-a baby song by Hopper and Miss Judson, which was very clever and was several times redemanded.
+Some Gounod-like church music follows at the wedding and there is a brilliant procession of bridesmaids and groomsmen in blue and white, and the strains turn adjoitly to a waltz.
+Mr. Hopper and Miss Bergen then have one of the most taking things in the opera, "Nothing Like Ammonia," with sneezing chorus.
+There is a questette, "The Guilty Man," with some massive music, and the finale is a true Sorsa march, with plenty of thunder and brass, and the curtain falls amid an uproar in the audience.
 An Oratorical Flight.